History of Loyola Institute

 On the 18th June 2021, Trinity College Dublin and the Loyola Institute Trust and Company have today announced the signing of a revised Memorandum of Understanding with respect to the Loyola Institute at Trinity College.

-The Institute has been part of Trinity since 2012 and the new MOU provides the formal framework within which the Institute will operate as part of Trinity’s recently restructured School of Religion.
+The Institute has been part of Trinity since 2012 and the new MOU provides the formal framework within which the Institute will operate as part of Trinity’s recently restructured School of Religion, Theology, and Peace Studies.
 The mission of the Institute is to reflect academically on Christian faith, social justice and contemporary culture in the context of the Catholic tradition.
 In an increasingly diverse and complex society, one of the Institute’s main priorities is to foster religious understanding through ecumenical dialogue and through dialogue between faith and culture.

 Trinity’s Provost Dr Patrick Prendergast said:

 “I am delighted to announce this new agreement between Trinity and the Loyola Trustees.
-The Institute’s position in the School of Religion reflects Trinity’s commitment to teaching theology in the Catholic tradition and to the central importance of diversity of scholarship in religious studies to a leading research university.”
+The Institute’s position in the School of Religion, Theology, and Peace Studies reflects Trinity’s commitment to teaching theology in the Catholic tradition and to the central importance of diversity of scholarship in religious studies to a leading research university.”

 Fr.
 Leonard Moloney SJ Provincial of the Irish Jesuits said: